2021 Reviewed: 10 Lessons From The Most Transformational Year In Food Industry History

 Software integrations really took a beating starting in 2020.
 As the urgent need for technology grew, so did the troubles around integrations.
 For larger operations, it became more and more clear that integrations are liabilities:

-• Limited data paths from one software to another disincentivizes platform switching (even when it’s desperately needed) because you must re-jig all the connections
+Limited data paths from one software to another disincentivize platform switching (even when it’s desperately needed) because you must re-jig all the connections

 We confidently predict that the 2020s will be the decade of the Food API.
 Open APIs create a standardized language that every tool or app can read, given they understand the language.
-Rather than creating a limited integration between two tools (or complicated custom one), the Open API means any tool can access and manipulate individual bits of data as-needed.
+Rather than creating a limited integration between two tools (or a complicated custom one), the Open API means any tool can access and manipulate individual bits of data as needed.

 The most obvious use case is normalizing ingredients and units of measurement so that they easily flow from inventory to purchasing to recipe planning and production tools.
 Even things like the equipment you use in your commercial kitchen and the time it takes to complete a task can be tokenized for use by an API.